wilkin547/docs.es-es/docs/framework/wpf/graphics-multimedia/how-to-control-an-animation-using-from-to-and-by.md

 ---
-title: Procedimiento Controlar una animación mediante From, To y By ms.date: 03/30/2017
+title: Filtrar Controlar una animación mediante From, To y By ms.date: 03/30/2017
 helpviewer_keywords:
 - animation [WPF], From/to/by